micheal-earl/bytelo/README.md

 Excerpt from the LÖVE website: "Hi there!
 LÖVE is an *awesome* framework you can use to make 2D games in Lua.
 It's free, open-source, and works on Windows, Mac OS X, Linux, Android and iOS."

-Once you have the executable you can run my game from the commandline.
+Once you have the executable, you can run my game from the commandline.

 Navigate to bytelo/ and run

 ```